adelinyshka/adelinyshka/README.md

 ### Hi there 👋

 I'm Adel from Russia, St.Petersburg.
-I'm Frontend developer and I'm fond of javaScript and React 😊
+I'm Frontend developer and I'm fond of JavaScript and React 😊

 ### Projects